-Of course.
+Of course, you can.
 But you cannot compose an outstanding one in such a short span of time.

 The problem with fast resume solutions is that it doesn’t pay off.
-Yes you may save time, you may save effort, but God knows if it will generate even just a bit of result.
+Yes, you may save time and effort, but it may compromise the quality of the output.

 Realizing that hustling mindlessly over your copy may wreak havoc on your career, you may start taking your application seriously.
-Chew slowly and make sure that everything is perfect once it landed in the hands of your prospective employers.
-However, you’re still into the foolhardy way of wooing an employer, we recommend voodoo sites for you.
+Chew slowly and make sure that everything is perfect once it landed in the hands of your would-be employer.
+However, you’re still into the foolhardy way of wooing a hiring manager, we recommend voodoo sites for you.
 Kidding aside, here are the reasons to convince you why you simply cannot write a resume in minutes: